A career as a Police Constable is exciting, challenging and rewarding. Members of the public will turn to you for leadership, support and insight.

 Check the list of qualifications to understand what you need to before joining.

 If you have a degree already you should apply for the Degree Holder Entry Programme (DHEP).

 To apply you'll need:

 *In the future we'll be offering a third way to join.
-If you study for a BSc (Hons) Professional Policing at a College of Policing licensed higher education institute you'll be able to apply to join as PC on our shorter, practice-based training programme.
-Universities are launching these new, knowledge-based courses in September 2019 and we're planning to launch our third entry route ready for the first round of graduates leaving university in 2022.
+If you study for a Bachelors degree in Professional Policing at a College of Policing licensed higher education institute you'll be able to apply to join as PC on our shorter, practice-based training programme.
+Universities launched these knowledge-based courses in September 2019 and we're planning to launch our third entry route ready for the first round of graduates leaving university in 2022.